 Data no longer in use might be found on backup tapes.
 The purpose for using backup tapes is for disaster recovery, not data retention, so access to this data can often be difficult, which may affect the timeframes and costs of the project.

 Much of the legal discussion on this topic relates to the extent to which electronically stored information is identified as "accessible" versus "inaccessible."
-This is an important criterion, as a determination that electronically stored information is not "reasonably accessible" may lead a court to considering the cost of production from the responding party to the requesting one.
+This is an important criterion, as a determination that electronically stored information is not "reasonably accessible" may lead a court to consider transferring the cost of production from the responding party to the requesting one.

 Due in large part to its portability, durability, and low cost per MB, magnetic tape media is the most widely used form of media for the archiving of data, and has been for approximately four decades.
 Considering these and other numerous benefits, it is easy to fall into the trap of believing tape is a fail-safe technology, where one simply has to place a tape into a drive to retrieve the contents.
 Nothing could be farther from the truth.